Huadous/huadous.github.io/_posts/2020-03-02-Simply-Markdown_learning.md

 ---

-## Summary about the syntax of Markdown
+## Summary About The Syntax of Markdown
+---

 After one day's learning, I almost familier with the basic syntax.